Azure/azure-sdk/docs/python/design.md

 Data within the model type can generally be split into two parts - data used to support one of the champion scenarios for the service, and less important data.
 Given a type `Foo`, the less important details can be gathered in a type called `FooDetails` and attached to `Foo` as the `details` attribute.

 In order to facilitate round-trip of responses (common in get resource -> conditionally modify resource -> set resource workflows) types should use the input model type (e.g. `ConfigurationSetting`) whenever possible.
 The `ConfigurationSetting` type should include both server generated (read-only) attributes even though they will be ignored when used as input to the set resource method.

 - `<model>Item` for each item in an enumeration if the enumeration returns a partial schema for the model.
 For example, GetBlobs() return an enumeration of BlobItem, which contains the blob name and metadata, but not the content of the blob.
 - `<operation>Result` for the result of an operation.
 The `<operation>` is tied to a specific service operation.
 If the same result can be used for multiple operations, use a suitable noun-verb phrase instead.
 For example, use `UploadBlobResult` for the result from `UploadBlob`, but `ContainerChangeResult` for results from the various methods that change a blob container.

-TODO: Johan, when should you just use a `dict`?
+{% include requirement/MUST id="python-models-dict-result" %} use a simple Mapping (e.g. `dict`) rather than creating a `<operation>Result` class if the `<operation>Result` class is not used as an input parameter for other APIs.

 The following table enumerates the various models you might create: